NORTHERN CAPITALS WITH ST PETERSBURG EXTENSION - 2017

 Stockholm, scene of Stieg Larsson's Millennium, is settled on 14 islands between Lake Malar and the Baltic Sea.
-Your included morning sightseeing with a Local Guide features the Royal Palace; Riddarholm Church; the festive blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held; and a walk through the OLD TOWN.
-Later, choose from our exciting optional excursions to make the most of your stay.
+Sightseeing with a Local Guide features the Royal Palace, Riddarholm Church, and a walk through the OLD TOWN.
+Also visit the blue and gold chambers in the CITY HALL, where the annual Nobel Prize banquet is held.
+Choose from our exciting optional excursions to make the most of your stay.
 (B)

 STOCKHOLM-OVERNIGHT CRUISE TO HELSINKI, FINLAND.

 Morning at leisure.
 Why not join an excursion to Uppsala?
 Later, board your ship for the overnight BALTIC SEA CRUISE to Finland, and enjoy a traditional Smorgasbord dinner.
 (B,D)